Nations keep global climate deal on track despite U.S. pullout

-BONN, Germany (Reuters) - Nearly 200 nations made progress toward keeping a landmark 2015 global deal to tackle climate change on track at United Nations talks ending on Friday despite a U.S. President Donald Trump’s decision to withdraw.
+BONN, Germany, Nov 17 (Reuters) - Nearly 200 nations made progress towards keeping a landmark 2015 global deal to tackle climate change on track at United Nations talks ending on Friday despite a U.S. President Donald Trump’s decision to withdraw.

 Governments made advances on drafting a detailed rule book for implementing the Paris accord at the two-week meeting in Bonn, Germany, delegates said.
 The rules have to be finalised by December next year.